rajatjuyal/QA_Assignment/QA_Assignment.md

 This work is present here - QA_Assignment\QA_Assignment\Part-1 QA Automation\Task 1 - Github API automation

-I have created the scripts in java using rest assured and placed inside project named - Github_automation Also, tried to create the scripts using js.
+I have created the scripts in java using rest assured and placed inside project named - Github_automation

+Task 1 - Github automation snapshots.docx - File has the snapshots of the execution.

+Also, tried to create the scripts using js.
 Kept it inside the Github_automation_using_PL.js file.